August 19, 2022

 If you’re a tradesman and you’re working on a job, the last thing you want is some wise guy customer who sits watching your every move.
 Even worse if they decide you deserve their “helpful tips” on how to complete the job that they were incapable of doing.

-We’ve all had those customers, but of all their frustrating habits, which gripe makes it to the top of our list?
+Everyone has had those customers, but of all their frustrating habits, which gripe makes it to the top of the list?

 Let’s find out.